netenglabs/suzieq/docs/inventory.md

 ```
 ## <a name='auths'></a>Auths

 This section is optional in case Suzieq native and ansible source types.
 Here a set of default authentication sources can be defined.
-Currently a `cred_file` type and a static default type are defined.
+Currently a `cred-file` type and a static default type are defined.
 This way if credentials are not defined in the sources, default values can be applied.

 Currently for both SSH and REST API, the only supported is username and password, therefore you will not be able to set api keys.